GauthierRoy/Image_classif/README.md

 *   **Hypothesized Classes:** Manual inspection suggests:
     *   Class 0: Person with an accessory (e.g., hat, glasses, cap).
     *   Class 1: Person without an accessory.
-    *   *Note:* This is an initial hypothesis, and some images may appear contradictory.
+    *   This is an initial hypothesis, and some images appear contradictory.
-*   **Imbalance:** The dataset is highly imbalanced, with Class 1 (hypothesized "without accessory") being significantly more prevalent.
+*   **Imbalance:** The dataset is highly imbalanced, with Class 1 (hypothesized "without accessory") much more prevalent
 *   **Similarity:** The dataset bears resemblance to publicly available datasets like CelebA.
 Dataset looks similar to 'Microsoft Celeb'.